nilearn/nilearn/doc/glossary.rst

         spatially regularized methods.

     functional connectivity
+        Functional connectivity is a measure of the similarity of the response patterns in two or more regions.

     functional connectome
         A `functional connectome`_ is a set of connections representing brain interactions between regions.